-To facilitate the engagement with participants in courses, provide unlimited access to elearning materials, track attendance to courses, send online tests, and give tailored educational material based on their skill profile, the project will set-up a Learning Management System.
-This platform will host training materials and courses from the EGI communities, and it will be used for both virtual and physical delivery of training events.
+To facilitate the engagement with participants in courses, provide unlimited access to e-learning materials, track attendance to courses, send online tests, and give tailored educational material based on their skill profile, the project will explore how to develop new training content in the EOSC Knowledge Hub (KH) developed in the framework of the EOSC Future project.
+This KH will also include a Learning Management System based on Moodle for helping educational institutions and organizations to create and organize learning materials in one place and track the progress of their trainees or students.